Published on July 24, 2020 Updated on August 23, 2023

-Attachment styles can affect the way we function and perform in the workplace – mainly because our work environments include social relationships and social dynamics.
+Our attachment style can affect the way we function and perform in the workplace.
+This is mainly because our work environments include social relationships and social dynamics.
 For example, think about your job for a moment.
 Did your colleagues come to mind?
 Did your boss show up, too?

-When we hear the word “attachment,” the first association that probably comes to mind is relationships – intimate relationships, parent-child relationships, or friendships.
-But attachment patterns can impact our daily lives in many aspects, and their influence spreads beyond our intimate or family relationships.
+When we hear the word “attachment,” the first association that probably comes to mind is relationships.
+When people think about relationships, this normally refers to intimate relationships, parent-child relationships, or friendships.
+However, attachment patterns can impact our daily lives beyond our family or intimate relationships.

 Some of the first researchers who applied John Bowlby’s attachment theory to social dynamics in the workplace were Hazan and Shaver (1990).
-What came up through research is that the same attachment dynamics (which are discussed in the contexts of intimate and family relationships) were evident in people’s relationships with coworkers and leaders.
+They discovered that the same attachment dynamics (which are discussed in the contexts of intimate and family relationships) were evident in people’s relationships with coworkers and leaders.

 Even though this topic has not been extensively researched yet, a study by Yip and colleagues reported the trend that “The influence of attachment theory on organizational scholarship is growing, with more articles published on the subject in the past 5 years than the preceding 25 years combined” (p.1).

 According to John Bowlby’s work on attachment theory, attachment begins as soon as a baby is born.
 The helpless baby relies on its primary caregivers for care, support, and safety.

 When parents are attuned to the child and meet his or her physiological and emotional needs, the child is able to form a secure bond with them.
 Yet, if the baby perceives that his or her needs are not met by the attachment figures, he or she becomes insecurely attached.